Frequently Asked Questions

 >What if the weather is bad?

-We keep a constant eye on the weather and will postpone a trip if there are storms in the area or if the winds are too high.
+We keep a constant eye on the weather and will reschedule or cancel a trip if there are storms in the area or if the winds are too high.
+No one will ever be forced or talked into going out in questionable conditions.

 >What can I expect on the trip?